samimushtaq/After_cheff_socloal_networking_project/README.md

 $dbname = 'afterchef'; // The database name

-Host the project on a local or remote server that supports PHP and MySQL.
-Open the project in your browser, and you're ready to go!
-Project Structure
-bash

-│
-└── README.md                  # Project documentation
 Contributions
 Feel free to contribute to the project by submitting a pull request or reporting issues.